 Assuming that $Y$ is a $C$-asymptotic $\ell_1$ block subspace of $\mathfrak{X}^{(1)}_{\text{awi}}$, we pick a sequence of standard exact pairs $(x_1,f_1),\ldots,(x_n,f_n)$ in $Y\times W_{(1)}$, satisfying the conclusion of Proposition \ref{not contain as l1 intro} and derive a contradiction.

-The following section the proof that it admits $\ell_1$ as a unique asymptotic model.
-Next, we prove existence and properties of standard exact pairs.
+The remainder of this part of the paper is organized as follows.
+In Section \ref{asmodel section} we prove that $\mathfrak{X}_{\text{awi}}^{(1)}$ admits $\ell_1$ as a unique asymptotic model.
+Next, in Section \ref{sep section} we prove existence and properties of standard exact pairs.
 The final section of this part contains the results leading up to the proof that $\mathfrak{X}^{(1)}_{\text{awi}}$ does not contain Asymptotic $\ell_1$ subspaces.